itsmeeeeeee/MML/README.md

 - **Description**: This notebook details the process of extracting image and text features using pre-trained models, specifically BERT for text and ResNet-50 for images.

 ## Implementation and Model Description
-This section describes the distinct approaches taken in the project, each utilizing multimodal fusion techniques and ensemble strategies to optimize performance.

 - **MMFA (Multimodal Fusion with Self-Attention)**: This model incorporates self-attention mechanisms to better integrate and analyze the features extracted from both image and text data.
 Following the individual classifier predictions, an ensemble method using majority voting is applied to combine the results for enhanced accuracy.
 - **MMF (Multimodal Fusion without Self-Attention)**: Operates similarly to MMFA but removes the self-attention component, focusing on direct fusion of features.
 This approach also concludes with an ensemble method using majority voting.